LASIK Surgery – An Introduction

 LASIK cannot address the root cause of presbyopia (age-related farsightedness), but two types of LASIK procedures — monovision LASIK and multifocal LASIK — can treat the condition and reduce your need for reading glasses or bifocals.

 There are several different types of LASIK, including traditional LASIK, wavefront-guided LASIK (custom LASIK) and all-laser LASIK (blade free).
 Traditional LASIK uses a similar laser profile for all patients, while wavefront LASIK uses a customized laser profile for each eye.
 All-laser LASIK is a totally blade-free procedure and can be used with either traditional or wavefront LASIK.
+These specific variations of LASIK are discussed in more detail below.

 The following video offers a general introduction to LASIK surgery.
 Continue reading below for additional details on your candidacy for treatment, preparing for treatment, measurements before surgery, procedure steps, its risks cost, and guidelines for finding the right surgeon for you.